Graduate Nurse Residencies

 We do strive to place you where you will be content to grow and contribute, as training a new graduate is a big commitment for a nursing unit.
 When submitting your Questionnaire, you will state your top three preferred nursing areas.
 While we will attempt to schedule interviews with those nurse managers, some specialties are more popular than others and being granted an interview in those areas may be more challenging.

 We will set aside three interview days in November (for the February cohort) and three interview days in April (for the July cohort).
 To accommodate the managers' schedules, we will limit interviews to those three days.
-For the October cohort, we will work to coordinate the manager and applicant schedules.
+If we have an October cohort, we will work to coordinate the manager and applicant schedules.

 Is preference given to Penn State or to other local college students?